Diabetes is a common disease that many people develop during their lifetime.

 Tips’ for Prevention

-In addition to practicing healthy lifestyle habits and taking steps to manage blood sugars, other things may help reduce the risk of developing nerve or artery problems from diabetes.
+In addition to practicing healthy lifestyle habits and taking steps to manage blood sugars, other things may help reduce the risk of developing diabetic foot problems.
 Some healthy habits to adopt include:

 - Practicing good foot care techniques: inspecting the feet each day for calluses and other changes can help identify problems early and lead to a quicker resolution to prevent complications.